 3. In another medium bowl set over the simmering water, whisk the yolks of the eggs with the 2/3 cup of sugar, rum, and water for about 3 minutes until the mixture is thick, like runny mayonnaise.
 (You can also use a handheld electric mixer.)

-3. Remove the bowl from heat and place the bowl of whipped egg yolks in the bowl of ice water and beat gently until cool and thick.
-Fold the chocolate mixture into the egg yolks.
+4. Remove the bowl from heat and place the bowl of whipped egg yolks in the bowl of ice water.
+Beat gently until cool and thick.
+Remove the bowl from the ice, and fold the chocolate mixture into the egg yolks.